 SnappyHexMesh, which the Hex-dominant meshing algorithm type is based on, is a mesh generation tool in the OPENFOAM® open-source software.
 This tool generates three-dimensional unstructured or hybrid meshes consisting of hexahedra (hex) and split-hexahedra (split-hex) elements.
+Besides the automatic meshing tool, the SimScale platform also houses the SnappyHexMesh feature.
 The algorithm iteratively performs the steps detailed below to obtain the final mesh.

 Generally, a reference base mesh is used to project and snap cells onto the geometry.
 Mesh refinements can flexibly be specified on edges, surfaces, and inside or outside volumes to obtain optimum geometry feature resolution and final mesh quality.
 Parallel computing is fully supported with load balancing at every iteration.